Who we are

 Board Member

-Nicole Gamerov FCA, is the Founder and CEO of MyCareSpace, an online platform which creates meaningful connections for people living with a disability, so they can build extraordinary lives for themselves.
-The vision of MyCareSpace is to support people living with a disability to make better informed health and lifestyle choices, by connecting them with service providers, research and personal stories.
+Nicole Gamerov FCA, is the Founder and CEO of MyCareSpace, an online platform that creates meaningful connections for people living with a disability, so that they can build extraordinary lives for themselves.
+The vision of MyCareSpace is to support people living with a disability in making better informed health and lifestyle choices by connecting them with service providers, research, and personal stories.
 Prior to launching her own business, Nicole had a 17-year career in finance during which she held several senior and management roles in both the investment banking and reinsurance sectors.

 Nicole has a Bachelor of Commerce and a Post Graduate Diploma in Accounting from the University of Cape Town and went on to obtain her Chartered Financial Analyst in 1999.
 Nicole is a Fellow of Chartered Accountants Australia New Zealand and is a member of the Advisory Board of the Australian Centre for Financial Studies.
 Nicole is passionate about empowering people to reach their full potential, so they can enhance the quality of their own lives.